top of page

 IMG_7168.jpg

-As a highly collaborative research group with multidisciplinary research goals; students may cross-train with other faculty at the college who specialize in genetics, physiology, biochemistry, and more.
-Students may also participate in intercollegiate research projects with our collaborators listed below.
+As a highly collaborative research group with multidisciplinary research goals; students may cross-train with other faculty within and outside the University who specialize in genetics, physiology, biochemistry, and more.

 IMG_7071.jpg